-Tip #3 Get an honest look at your finances to reset your business
+Tip #3 Get an honest look at your finances as you reset your business

 Many don’t look at their business bank accounts.
-You just pray that you have something in your bank account right now.
 And I get that.
 I get that way of living.
 But if you haven’t already, I want you to dive in and analyze your finances.

 And on the last podcast episode, I dove into this topic.
 So, if you haven’t already listened, I encourage you to listen.
 But here’s the highlight that I do want to share with you that you do want to make sure you handle for this summer.

-Now, for those of you that know that you live on a 30-day cycle, i.e. you just have enough to keep things going for 30 days, you may be able to do this activity quickly.
+Now, for those of you that live on a 30-day cycle, i.e. you just have enough to keep things going for 30 days, you may be able to do this activity quickly.

-I challenge you to determine what are the ways that you can find small wins to increase that cash flow or find ways to cut down on the expenses that you are having right now.
+I challenge you to determine what are the ways that you can find small wins to increase that cash flow or find ways to cut down on the expenses.
 This may take a little bit of work.
 But it’s critical to reset your business.

 If you need help, I highly recommend working with a credit coach or with a financial planner to be able to do this activity.
 Because sometimes you may be thinking, “well, I’ve done it as best as I possibly can.
 And that’s the most I know how to do,” but other experts sometimes can give you tools or give you tips that you may not see for yourself.